Kunle Filani

 Emmanuel Olakunle Filani (born 8 September 1957) is a Nigerian educator and artist.
-His works are closely identified with the school of thought named Onaism; Onaism is an art movement that is based on the fusion of the designs, ornamentation and motifs found in traditional Yoruba carvings and textiles with modern art pieces such as drawings and paintings.
-Filani is also a lecturer and an administrator – he served as a former provost of the Federal College of Education, Osiele, Abeokuta.
+His works are closely identified with the school of thought named Onaism, an art movement that is based on the fusion of the designs, ornamentation and motifs found in traditional Yoruba carvings and textiles with modern art pieces such as drawings and paintings.
+Filani is also a lecturer and an administrator – he was a provost of the Federal College of Education, Osiele, Abeokuta.